Murder of Elisa Izquierdo: Funeral

 Elisa Izquierdo's funeral was held on November 29, 1995.
 The service was officiated by the Reverend Gianni Agostinelli, who informed the estimated 300 mourners in attendance that Elisa had been murdered not only by her own mother, but by the "silence of many, by the neglect of child-welfare institutions and the moral mediocrity that has intoxicated our neighborhoods".

 Prior to Elisa's burial, a wake was held.
 Those present at Elisa's wake and funeral included relatives, neighbors, politicians, Prince Michael of Greece, and members of the public touched by the case.

 Elisa's casket remained open throughout the ceremony.
 The extensive damage inflicted to her face and neck was heavily concealed via funeral cosmetology.
-Elisa wore a crown of white flowers on her head and a single red rose was placed in her hand; her coffin adorned with white flowers, and a Barbie doll given to Elisa by her father which she is known to have cherished was placed alongside her body.
+Elisa wore a crown of white flowers on her head, a single red rose was placed in her hand, and her coffin was adorned with white flowers.
+A Barbie doll given to Elisa by her father which she is known to have cherished was placed alongside her body.
 Many mourners placed additional flowers, toys, stuffed animals and notes of sympathy in and upon her coffin prior to her casket being closed and her burial at Cypress Hills Cemetery.
 Elisa's gravestone bears a plaque, with the inscription reading: "World please watch over the children."

 Sentencing

 Awilda Lopez

 On June 25, 1996, Awilda Lopez pleaded guilty to the second-degree murder of her daughter in a hearing held before Judge Alvin Schlesinger at the New York's State Supreme Court.
-Upon the advice of her attorney, Daniel Ollen, Lopez pleaded guilty to this deal offered by the prosecution team with the knowledge she would become eligible for parole after serving 15 years' imprisonment.
+Upon the advice of her attorney, Daniel Ollen, she pleaded guilty to this deal offered by the prosecution team with the knowledge she would become eligible for parole after serving 15 years' imprisonment.

 The following month, Judge Schlesinger sentenced Awilda Lopez to a term of 15 years to life imprisonment.
-Prior to formal sentencing, Judge Schlesinger openly criticized the child welfare system within New York, stating: "We have not created procedures to do everything necessary to protect the young and vulnerable in this society.
+Prior to formal sentencing, Schlesinger openly criticized the child welfare system within New York, stating: "We have not created procedures to do everything necessary to protect the young and vulnerable in this society.
 The system has failed to protect our babies, and don't tell me how much it costs.
-If anything is to become of this horrendous tragedy, [then] it will be that we give priority to these babies."
+If anything [good comes from] this horrendous tragedy, it will be that we give priority to these babies."

-Although Awilda Lopez initially became eligible for parole in 2010, she has remained incarcerated since August 1996.

-Lopez was most recently denied parole in January 2022; her next scheduled parole hearing is to be held in September 2022.
-As of 2022, she remains incarcerated at the maximum security Bedford Hills Correctional Facility for Women.
+Awilda Lopez initially became eligible for parole in 2010; she was denied parole in January 2022, but released from the medium security Taconic Correctional Facility on April 19, 2022.